 Team captains are responsible for maintaining accurate rosters on IMLeagues.
 If a player's name does not appear on the printed or electronic roster at game time, he or she cannot play.

-A player may participate on one D1 and one Co-Ed OR one Rec and one Co-Ed team per sport.
+A player may not participate in D1 and Rec in the same sport.
 Playing on more than one team in the same league will result in suspension.

 - Division 1: A more competitive league, team members have played the sport before coming to RIT or may be former varsity or club team members.